State-Dependent X-ray Variability in Cygnus X-1: A 12-Year NuSTAR Timing Study of Accretion Flow Geometry: Abstract

 \section{Abstract}

 We present a comprehensive timing analysis of the black hole X-ray binary Cygnus X-1 using 26 NuSTAR observations spanning 2012-2024, providing the most detailed characterization to date of its accretion flow variability across spectral states.
-Our analysis reveals fundamental insights into the physics governing state transitions in stellar-mass black holes.
-We discover distinct bimodal flux distributions in the 8-79 keV band with well-separated peaks, contrasting with overlapping distributions in the 3-8 keV band.
-This energy-dependent bimodality establishes hard X-rays as the optimal diagnostic for state classification, directly tracing the geometric transformation between corona-dominated and disk-dominated configurations.
-Power spectral analysis uncovers state-dependent characteristic frequencies shifting from 0.050 Hz (hard) to 0.074 Hz (intermediate), with featureless red noise in soft states.
+Our analysis reveals fundamental insights into the physics governing state transitions in stellar-mass black holes. \jfw{We characterize the energy-dependent manifestation of the well-known bimodal state distribution, showing that raw count rate bimodality is intrinsic to the Comptonized spectral component above $\sim$10 keV, while thermal emission below 8 keV remains unimodal.} Power spectral analysis uncovers state-dependent characteristic frequencies shifting from 0.050 Hz (hard) to 0.074 Hz (intermediate), with featureless red noise in soft states.
 These frequencies correspond to disk truncation radii evolving from $\sim$5.5 $R_g$ to $\sim$2 $R_g$, providing direct observational evidence for the inward progression of the accretion disk during state transitions.
 Frequency-dependent time lags evolve systematically from $\sim$50 ms hard lags at 0.1 Hz in hard states to near-zero in soft states, quantifying the collapse of the Comptonizing corona.
 Linear rms-flux relations persist across all states with parameters that precisely track the relative contributions of thermal versus non-thermal emission components.
 Most remarkably, we identify a failed state transition (observation 30302019006) exhibiting anticorrelated band behavior, suppressed variability ($F_{var}$ < 1.38\%), and apparent sub-ISCO truncation.
 This discovery challenges standard transition models and suggests new pathways for accretion flow evolution in wind-fed systems.

 \keywords{\uat{X-Ray Binaries}{1811} --- \uat{High mass x-ray binary stars}{733} --- \uat{High Energy astrophysics}{739} --- \uat{Black hole physics}{159} --- \uat{Timing variation methods}{1703}}